vincec2/resume/README.md

-# My LaTeX Resume
+# My Resume

-This repository contains my resume written in LaTeX.
+This repository contains my resume.
+One in LaTeX and one in PDF.